J-Palomino/trifecta/OPTIONAL_GOOSE_DEPLOYMENT.md

 #!/bin/bash
 # deploy-goose-to-agents.sh

-# This script assumes agents are already connected to TreeTee
+# This script assumes agents are already connected to DaisyChain
 # and you want to bulk-install Goose

 AGENTS=("agent1.example.com" "agent2.example.com" "agent3.example.com")